UltraRepo/UltraKG/Readme.md

 UltraKG enhances reasoning capabilities further with **Neurosymbolic Reasoning (NSR)** — a hybrid approach that connects symbolic knowledge (e.g., OWL2/RDF graphs or XLS spreadsheets) with vector embeddings and structured metadata.
 This creates a powerful, AI-readable network that links documents, data, code, APIs, and files to a **vector database**, which is also mapped to SQL objects and other knowledge graphs.

-This symbolic + vector hybrid architecture enables **semantic querying and intelligent retrieval** ideally suited for enterprise-grade use cases — such as regulatory intelligence, clinical research, knowledge management, and more — where accuracy, consistency, and traceability are paramount.
+This symbolic + vector hybrid architecture enables **semantic querying and intelligent retrieval** ideally suited for enterprise-grade use cases — such as regulatory intelligence, clinical research, knowledge management, and more — where accuracy, consistency, and reliability are paramount.

 UltraKG includes **GraphRAG and OmniRAG** pipelines.
 Content ingestion and embedding is provided via [Flowise](https://github.com/FlowiseAI/Flowise), and is built on open standards including **OWL2**, **RDF**, **SPARQL**, **PostgreSQL**, and **PGVector**.
 It runs on **any cloud** or **on-prem infrastructure** using Docker.